VrajPatel1635/CineMaster/readme.md

+Got it ✅
+I’ll add a **Contact & Feedback section** so people know how to reach you for suggestions, collaborations, or bug reports.
+I’ll place it neatly near the bottom before the acknowledgements for a professional flow.

+Here’s your **final complete premium README.md** with the new block included:

+---

 # 🎬 CineMaster

 > **CineMaster** is a modern full‑stack movie discovery platform where users can explore trending films and TV shows, search for their favorites, and view rich details — all from a beautifully responsive interface.